“Easy, moist red velvet cake recipe full of Southern charm with a secret ingredient! Frosted with Cream Cheese frosting!”

 - 2 teaspoons vanilla extract

-- 1-2 oz. red food coloring, depends how deep you want the color
+- 1-2 oz. red food coloring, more or less depending on how deep you want the color

 - 1 teaspoon white distilled vinegar

-- Grease and flour 2 9-inch round cake pans.
+- Generously grease and flour (2) 9-inch round cake pans.
 Set aside.

 - In a large bowl, combine the sugar and vegetable oil.